bitfield/script/README.md

 ## Slice

 `Slice()` returns the contents of the pipe as a slice of strings, one element per line, plus an error.
 An empty pipe will produce an empty slice.
-A pipe containing a single empty line (that is, a single `\n` character) will produce a slice of one element which is the empty string.
+A pipe containing a single empty line (that is, a single `\n` character) will produce a slice of one element that is the empty string.

 ```go
 args, err := script.Args().Slice()